CEIT-UQ/UQ-iLab-BatchLabServer-Java/Documents/Readme_DummyServiceBroker.txt

 SOAP header processing is carried out in the message handler that is attached to the web service for incoming requests or the web client for outgoing requests.
-Since each request is independent of any other request, the information in the SOAP header has to passed between the message handler and the application by means of the message context.
+Since each request is independent of any other request, the information in the SOAP header has to be passed between the message handler and the application by means of the message context.
 The ServiceBroker may make two consecutive requests to two different LabServers meaning the information in the SOAP header will be different.